Italian Studies, B.A.

-SLU's Italian studies program is inter/multidisciplinary in nature.
+SLU's Italian studies program is inter/multidisciplinary.
 The focus of the Italian studies major is the development of linguistic and cultural proficiency within this inter/multidisciplinary context.

 In collaboration with other departments and programs, students may take courses in other areas such as fine and performing arts, philosophy, theology, history, English, women's and gender studies, film, international studies and the Honors Program to tailor their curriculum to suit their needs and interests.

-Students are also strongly encouraged to select a second major; virtually any other discipline can be considered, including history, political science, psychology, theology or the sciences, for instance.
-By becoming a double major, students will significantly improve opportunities when entering the workforce, particularly in the areas of government service or when applying for graduate study, especially in language and area studies programs.
+Students are also strongly encouraged to select a second major; virtually any other discipline can be considered, including history, political science, psychology, theology or the sciences.
+By becoming a double major, students will significantly improve opportunities when entering the workforce, particularly in government service or when applying for graduate study, especially in language and area studies programs.

 Fieldwork and Research Opportunities

 Beyond the classroom, the Italian program offers several opportunities to enrich classroom learning.
 La Tavola Italiana (The Italian Table) meets weekly at SLU's Center for Global Citizenship to provide informal conversation opportunities to all students at SLU.
 Italian movie nights give students a chance to learn about daily life in Italy as well as cultural and historical topics.
 The student-directed Italian Club also hosts a variety of activities, including cooking classes, Bocce games and outings.

 A wide variety of study abroad programs in Italy are available for students of Italian, including study at the Spring Hill College Italy Center in Bologna, the Sant'Anna Institute in Sorrento, the Babilonia Center in Taormina, the Loyola University Rome Campus and the Villa Nazareth in Rome.